 The Umbrella's two newly opened theater spaces provide facilities for film screenings at various times throughout the year.
 Partners such as Concord Film Project hold regular monthly film screenings that may be paired with meals provided by local restaurant partners.
-Film exhibitions originally planned for this year -- including an Earth Month film festival, monthly Little Women screenings, and others -- were temporarily suspended or canceled due to the pandemic, but we look forward to safely re-opening our theaters soon.
+Film exhibitions originally planned for this year -- including an Earth Month film festival, monthly Little Women screenings, and others -- were temporarily suspended or canceled due to the pandemic, but we look forward to safely re-opening our theaters for film exhibition soon.

 Meanwhile, have been pleased to help copresent film exhibitions with excellent partners by means of outdoors and virtual exhibitions this year, and will continue to share opportunites for our community to engage with creative and thought-provoking film experience here.

 Belmont World Films Family Festival - January 15-24